Scalr/scalr-action/README.md

 - Downloading (and caching) a specific version of Terraform CLI and adding it to the `PATH`.
 - Configuring the [Terraform CLI configuration file](https://www.terraform.io/docs/commands/cli-config.html) with a Scalr Hostname and API Token.
 - Optionally: Installing a wrapper script to wrap subsequent calls of the `terraform` binary and expose its STDOUT, STDERR, and exit code as outputs named `stdout`, `stderr`, and `exitcode` respectively.
+This is enabled by default.

 After you've used the action, subsequent steps in the same job can run arbitrary Terraform commands using [the GitHub Actions `run` syntax](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstepsrun).
 This allows most Terraform commands to work exactly like they do on your local command line.